yapjun/material-advection-calculator/README.md

-# high-performance-computing
+# material advection calculator
-Using high performance computing to simulate the movement of a cloud of material in the atmospheric boundary layer.
+Calculate a numerical solution to the advection equation to simulate the movement of a cloud of material in the atmospheric boundary layer.
+This program is parallelised using OpenMP to improve performance and calculation speed.

 ## running the program
 Edit parameters in `advection2D.c` if needed, then build the program using the following instructions.
 The program will generate 3 output files: `initial.dat`, `average.dat` and `final.dat`.